ernestova/sitemap_warmup/README.md

 # Docker
 ```
-docker run -v .:/tmp/ ernestova/sitemap_warmup -s "https://www.domain.com/sitemap.xml"  -o -q -c 5 -d 1
+docker run -v ${PWD}:/tmp/ ernestova/sitemap_warmup -s "https://www.domain.com/sitemap.xml"  -c 5 -d 1 -o -q
 ```

-# Paramters
+# Parameters
--o to output the results of each sitemap index into its own CSV file.
+* -c to set the concurrency of workers.
--q to display only failed results.
+* -d to set maximum sitemaps to process
--c to set the concurrency of workers.
+* -o to output the results of each sitemap index into its own CSV file.
--d to set maximum sitemaps to process
+* -q to display only failed results.